A complete guide to Shih Tzu dogs

 Average Lifespan: The life expectancy of a Shih Tzu is 15 years.

-Finding a Shih Tzu to Own
+Finding This Breed to Own

-Shih Tzu breeders offer Shih Tzu puppies for sale, typically in the $300 to $900 price range.
+Breeders who offer Shih Tzu puppies for sale, typically in the $300 to $900 price range.
 It is advisable to compare several different breeders before making a decision.
 Be sure to ask for lineage information and breeder certification.

 A cheaper alternative is to adopt a Shih Tzu from a shelter.
 Animal rescue centers match neglected, abused and abandoned dogs with new owners.